verifereum/funding/evm-decomp/evm-decompilation.md

 - Publications such as "Machine-Code Verification for Multiple Architectures" (FMCAD 2008)
 - "Automatic generation of verified decompilers for theorem provers" (ITP 2013)

-The Verifereum project (https://verifereum.com/) has already established a comprehensive formalization of EVM in HOL4, which will serve as the foundation for our extensions.
+[The Verifereum project](https://verifereum.org) has already established a comprehensive formalisation of EVM in HOL4, which will serve as the foundation for our extensions.

 ## Methodology
 <!-- How do you plan to achieve your research objectives? -->
 Our approach consists of four main phases:

-1. **Analysis and Extension of EVM Formalization**: We will analyze the existing HOL4 formalization of EVM from the Verifereum project and extend it as needed to support decompilation.
+1. **Analysis and Extension of EVM Formalisation**: We will analyze the existing HOL4 formalisation of EVM from the Verifereum project and extend it as needed to support decompilation.

 2. **Development of EVM Decompilation Framework**: We will adapt Magnus Myreen's decompilation technology to work with EVM bytecode.
 This involves:
    - Developing decompilation specifications for EVM operations